Mason Hoffenberg: Biography

 Hoffenberg said that he tried to interest Maurice Girodias, of Olympia Press, in Burroughs's Naked Lunch, but the publisher was initially not interested, though he published the book later.

 Hoffenberg never had another writing success after Candy, unlike Southern, who became famous.
 He wrote the erotic novel Sin for Breakfast, published by Sphere (London) in 1971.
 In Paris, he became a heroin addict and then kicked the habit with the help of methadone.
 He eventually became an alcoholic.

 In the 1960s, he replaced his literary friends with friends from the pop music world, including Bob Dylan, whom he met in London.
 Living in Swinging London in the 1960s, he befriended Marianne Faithfull, Mick Jagger and Yoko Ono.
-In the late 1960s, he moved back to America, first to New York City and later to Woodstock, New York, living for a time with Richard Manuel of The Band.
+In the late 1960s, he moved back to America, first to New York City and later to Woodstock, New York, where he developed a close friendship with Richard Manuel of The Band.
 He then lived in Mallorca, Spain before permanently returning to Manhattan in 1978.

 He died of lung cancer at Lenox Hill Hospital in New York City on 1 June 1986.